webplatform/docs/guides/html_tables/index.md

 {{Guide
 |Content=== Introduction ==
 Ack! &mdash; how do you use web standards to organize reams of data?
-The very idea of using tons of nested elements to get all your data into nice little rows and boxes might to put your brain into panic mode, but there is a solution &mdash; HTML tables to the rescue!
+The very idea of using tons of nested elements to get all your data into nice little rows and boxes might put your brain into panic mode, but there is a solution &mdash; HTML tables to the rescue!

 In web design, tables are a good way to organize data into a tabular form.
 You see them all the time on websites, whether they are giving a summary or comparison of political election results, sports statistics, price comparisons, size charts, or other data.